cmu-mars/cmu-robotics/documents/p2-cp2.md

 From a high-level perspective, the stages of the testing procedure for this challenge problem are as follows.

 1. **Generation:** A partial description of the perturbation scenario, provided by the examiner to the test harness, is forwarded onto the perturbation engine.
-The perturbation engine proceeds to generate a suitable code-level perturbation with the desired characteristics.
+The perturbation engine generates and returns a set of suitable code-level perturbations to the examiner, all of which satisify the specified characteristics.
-		</br></br>
-		Generating realistic code-level perturbations, similar to those that are observed in software systems, remains an open challenge, not only for robotics but for software systems in general.
-The use of mutation tools and manual fault injection as a source of bugs for empirical studies has been shown to produce different results to when those studies are conducted using organic bugs [Pearson et al., 2017].
-Careful consideration needs to go into the design of the perturbation engine to ensure realistic bugs are produced.

-2. **Injection:** Once a suitable perturbation has been generated, that perturbation must be injected into the system.
-To reduce the complexity of modifying and recompiling the source code for the entire project, we propose the use of an alternative system deployment architecture: Instead of deploying the system to a single monolithic virtual machine, we propose that each logical component (e.g., navigation, planning, actuation) is deployed as a single, self-contained Docker container.
-System deployment is orchestrated using a single YAML file, hosted on a publicly visible Git repository, specifying logical components and the addresses of their associated images.
-		</br></br>
-		We propose to exploit the decentralised, ephemeral nature of this architecture to reduce the complexity of injecting code-level perturbations.
-Specifically, we plan to inject perturbations into the source code of the affected container, and recompile only that container, rather than recompiling the entire system.
+2. **Injection:** The examiner selects one or more suitable perturbations from the set of suitable perturbations, and instructs the perturbation to inject those perturbations into the system.

 3. **Validation:** The perturbed system is evaluated against the test suite to ensure that its behaviour is sufficiently degraded for at least one test (i.e., it must produce at least one `DEGRADED` or `FAILED` test outcome).
-		If the perturbation fails to change any of the outcomes in the test suite, that perturbation is discarded and an alternative perturbation is generated instead.
+		If the set of perturbations do not produce a change in the outcomes of the test suite, the set of perturbations is discarded and the examiner is required to inject an alternative set of perturbations.
 		(More details on “intent” and our evaluation metric can be found at a later section in this document).

 4. **Adaptation:** Once a suitable perturbation has been injected, code-level adaptation is triggered.
-At this point, resource constraints (e.g., wall-clock time, threads) and optional hints, describing the possible shape and location of the perturbation, are passed to the code adaptation engine.
-		The code adaptation engine will attempt to find a code-level transformation that (partially) restores intent, within the specified resource limits.
-Once a suitable transformation has been found or resources have been exhausted, a summary of the repair trial is written to disk, as a JSON file.
-This summary may be accessed by the examiner through the test harness, described next.
+The code adaptation engine will attempt to find a code-level transformation that (partially) restores intent, within a set of specified resource limits.
+Once a suitable transformation has been found or resources have been exhausted, a summary of the repair trial is returned to the test harness.

 We now proceed to discuss each of these stages in more detail.

-### Test Generation
+### Scenario Generation

+Perturbation scenarios are encoded as a set of individual code-level mutations, where each mutations is intended to represent a realistic fault (in the context of a robotics system).
+Each of those constituent faults is generated using our (soon-to-be-)open-source mutation testing tool, Shuriken.

+However, generating realistic faults remains an open challenge for both robotics, and software systems in general [Just et al., 2014].
+Using off-the-shelf mutation testing tools and operators can lead to results that are not indicative of those that would be obtained by using organic bugs [Pearson et al., 2017].

+To counter this threat, we set out to better understand the nature of faults in robotics systems.
+We conducted an empirical study of over 200 bugs in a popular, open-source robotics system (ArduPilot).
+Based on our findings, we crafted a set of bespoke mutation operators for Shuriken, designed to replicate the ten most-frequently-encountered kinds of bugs.

+* A (should be finished tallying results on Wednesday)
+* B
+* C
+* D

 Below, we describe parameters that may be supplied to the perturbation engine (via the test harness) to specify the nature of the perturbation.